Maison Vet Clinic

 Water & Power.

-A vertically integrated veterinary clinic and compound — built on land we own, powered by energy we generate, and watered by rights that cannot be taken away.
+A vertically integrated veterinary clinic and campus — built on land we own, powered by energy we generate, and watered by rights that cannot be taken away.

 15–22